 You and your fam will enjoy these Hatch chiles recipes, some handed down over the generations, others brand new.
 All made with New Mexico roast chilies and love, of course!
-Let’s start with a favorite Hatch chile recipe from food writer Linda Milks…
+If you’re looking to learn how to roast green chiles, then click here.
+If you’ve got that part down, then let’s start with a favorite Hatch chile recipe from food writer Linda Milks…

 Table of Contents